 - 1. Read the syllabus objectives.
 These are set out in the box at the start of each chapter. - 2.
 Read the Chapter Summary at the end of each chapter.
 This will give you a useful overview of the material that you are about to study and help you to appreciate the context of the ideas that you meet. - 3.
 Study the Course Notes in detail, annotating them and possibly making your own notes.
 Try the self-assessment questions as you come to them.
 As you study, pay particular attention to the listing of the syllabus objectives and to the Core Reading. - 4.
 Read the Chapter Summary again carefully.
 If there are any ideas that you can't remember covering in the Course Notes, read the relevant section of the notes again to refresh your memory. - 5.
 Attempt (at least some of) the Practice Questions that appear at the end of the chapter. - 6.
-Where relevant, work through the Paper B Online Resources for the chapter.
-You will need to have a good understanding of the relevant section of the course before you attempt the corresponding section of PBOR.
+Where relevant, work through the relevant Paper B Online Resources for the chapter(s).You will need to have a good understanding of the relevant section of the course before you attempt the corresponding section of PBOR. - 7.
+Think about what specifically you might want to include from that chapter in the reference materials that you choose to have to hand during the exam.
+For example, you might want to put together some easy-reference lists of key concepts or formulae that can be referred to quickly and conveniently.

-It's a fact that people are more likely to remember something if they review it several times.
+It's a fact that people are more likely to absorb something if they review it several times.
 So, do look over the chapters you have studied so far from time to time.
 It is useful to re-read the Chapter Summaries or to try the Practice Questions again a few days after reading the chapter itself.
 It's a good idea to annotate the questions with details of when you attempted each one.
 This makes it easier to ensure that you try all of the questions as part of your revision without repeating any that you got right first time.